Frye: Get out to find the excitement

 Their crashing gave them away.

 I was standing on a Greene County hillside in November.
-It was perhaps 30 minutes remained until the end of legal shooting time.
+Perhaps 30 minutes remained until the end of legal shooting time.

 Things had been mostly quiet.
 I'd seen a slew of squirrels and heard a flock of turkeys.
 Both, from all the scratchings on the forest floor, obviously were spending a lot of time here, feasting on the acorns that had rolled under my feet like marbles when walking the trail in.